vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-customer-import.md

 vendor/bin/console setup:init-db
 ```

-That's it!
 The new customer data installer is up and running.